vinenoobjelly/jellyfishlights-py/readme.md

 new_config = ZoneConfig([
     # USAGE NOTE: the phyPort attribute maps as such to the ports on the controller (controller port->phyPort): 1->1, 2->2, 3->4, 4->8
     # USAGE NOTE: zoneRGBStartIdx defaults to phyStartIdx.
 Setting it to the phyEndIdx value will reverse the direction
-    # USAGE NOTE: ctlrName defaults to the hostname of the controller you are currently connected to (jfc.controller_hostname)
+    # USAGE NOTE: ctlrName defaults to the hostname of the controller you are currently connected to (jfc.hostname)
     # USAGE NOTE: All of the *Idx values are one less than what is displayed in the app! (e.g. a "1" value in the app is a "0" value here)
     PortMapping(phyPort=1, phyStartIdx=0, phyEndIdx=10, zoneRGBStartIdx=10, ctlrName="my-controller-hostname"),
     #USAGE NOTE: this is the short version that sets only the required fields: phyPort, phyStartIdx, and phyEndIdx